johngeer/social-media-comparison/readme.markdown

 ##### How to Start The Stream Consumers

 These stream consumers are designed to be called from separate jobs via the command line.
 They are called this way to reduce the likelihood that the consumers of the different streams will conflict with each other.
-To start an individual stream consumer, one calls the python script `code/consumer_functions.py` followed by the name of the stream it should save (tweets, likes, posts, or comments).
+To start an individual stream consumer, one calls the python script `code/consumer_functions.py` followed by the name of the stream it should save (options include `tweets`, `filtered_tweets`, or WordPress `likes`, `posts`, or `comments`).
 So to save the likes stream, one would use the command:

     python consumer_functions.py likes

 The script `code/run_all.sh` is provided to make it more convenient to collect all of the streams at once.
-To start all four of the consumers as separate background jobs one can call:
+To start all five of the consumers as separate background jobs one can call:

     bash run_all.sh